catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 *Basic Parameters*

- - `$a`, `${a}` - when epanded, it becomes whatever the variable a contains
+ - `$a`, `${a}` - when expanded, it becomes whatever the variable a contains
     - braces are required if the expansion is adjacent to other text
     - also to access position parameters higher than 9: `${11}`

-*Expansions to manager empty variables*
+*Expansions to manage empty variables*

 Several parameter expansions are intended to deal with empty and nonexistent variables.
-Usfeul for handling positional parameters and giving default values to parameters.
+Useful for handling positional parameters and giving default values to parameters.

  - `${parameter:-word}` - if parameter is unset or empty, the expansion results in word; if not empty, the value of parameter
     - `echo ${foo:-"substitute if unset"}`